josephglaspie/golangBored/README.md

 Take the return from ngrok and add it to the twilio webhook

 #### Use local images
-In my deployment yaml you'll find I'm using an image I pushed to Dockerhub.
-If you're using minikube and want to use local images only check out this [medium article](https://medium.com/swlh/how-to-run-locally-built-docker-images-in-kubernetes-b28fbc32cc1d)
+In the deployment yaml you'll find  an image pushed to Dockerhub.
+If you're using minikube and want to use local images only, check out this [medium article](https://medium.com/swlh/how-to-run-locally-built-docker-images-in-kubernetes-b28fbc32cc1d)

+#### EKS
+aws eks --region us-east-2 update-kubeconfig --name test-cluster